What are the prospects for the price of gold by 2025?

 Feeling “risk off” versus “risk on”

-Pressure on the US dollar and desensitization (de-dollarization)
+Pressures on the US dollar and desensitization (de-dollarization)

-Seasonality: gold at the end of the year
+Seasonality: Gold at the end of the year

 Comparison with stocks and cryptocurrencies at the end of the year